AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     -   AliPlayer
     -   AliListPlayer
     To play a single video, create an AliPlayer object.
-Example:
+Sample code:

     ```
     AliPlayer aliyunVodPlayer;